 - Have every employee create a “day in the life” summary

 While turnover can be unsettling, costly, and time consuming, it is especially difficult when a hardworking employee that is beloved by the team moves on.
 But when an individual finds an opportunity that will make them happier, it is important to lend your support.
 When you allow individuals to make graceful exits and celebrate their contributions, your organization’s reputation is strengthened as a result.
 And you never know, they may come back to work for you again in the coming years!

 Transitions can be challenging but they also represent an opportunity for a shift in energy, focus, and capacity.
-CI offers strategic planning services that has already helped several projects through succession planning.
+Community Initiatives offers strategic planning services that has already helped several projects through succession planning.
 Contact your specialist if your project is in need of support in this area.